 I knew being open about my infertility helped and inspired a number of people.
 I believed my sharing a bit about my IVF experiences might also do the same.

 Luckily, my IVF journey ended in success — I had a healthy baby girl in December 2015.
 But most people in my life weren’t (and aren’t) aware that she’s the result of a frozen embryo transfer.
 In most ways it doesn’t really matter how she got here.
 But to many people who are contemplating IVF or need some encouragement during a cycle, my speaking out about my IVF experiences might be helpful.

 Despite all the reasons I didn’t talk about IVF while going through it, I’m glad to share my experience with others now.

 Melissa Miles McCarter struggled with secondary infertility since the death of her daughter to SIDS in 2003.
 She was successful through infertility treatments to have her daughter Willa Kate in 2015.
 As a way to cope with her losses, she edited the book, Joy, Interrupted: An Anthology on Motherhood and Loss, which also features art and writing on topics such as stillbirth, miscarriage and adoption.
 In addition, she’s written about feminism, motherhood, popular culture, mental illness and grief for various publications and in a number of books.
 Melissa lives in rural Southeast Missouri with her husband, step-son and daughter.
 You can find out more at melissamilesmccarter.com or read her essays here.
-Please make sure to clap below if you liked this essay.
+If you like this essay, you might like this one.